 Figure 2 - Example of video (top), conventional up-scaling (middle), contents preserved up-scaling (bottom)

 To provide advanced intelligent up-scaling, the service provider typically deploys Artificial Intelligence (AI) to improve the video quality and the resulting user experience.
 The service provider is being aware of the importance of learning the large data in machine learning.
-The service provider wants to deploys its unique advantages of the distributed networks or Cloud in the big database, high and parallel processing capabilities, and complete set of APIs to improve the AI-based intelligent up scaling.
+The service provider wants to deploy its unique advantages of the distributed networks or Cloud in the big database, high and parallel processing capabilities, and complete set of APIs to improve the AI-based intelligent up scaling.
 Being aware of the unique advantages of the Cloud or distributed networks in machine learning, the service provider expects that the Cloud-based and distributed networks based intelligent up scaling significantly improves the user’s quality of experience compared to the mobile device or personal computer based approaches; hence further improves the business of the service provider.

 Different users typically have different perceptions of the quality of the scaled videos, which is another important motivation of locating the scaling processing in distributed networks as close as possible to the end users.
 By processing the up-scaling in the distributed networks, the service provider not only facilitates the intelligent up-scaling to meet users’ requirements but also saves network bandwidth as the up-scaling processes are carried out at a proximity from the user.